 The night test showed from the stars that the field of view of the binoculars is approximately 6.2 … 6.3 degrees.
 Almost all over the field of view, the stars are point-like, closer to the edge they go into a slight defocus.
 Astigmatism is low.
 The collimation is excellent, the eyes do not get tired during observations.

 + excellent optics

 + compact and sturdy case

 Disadvantages?
 Rather, a wish – I would like more wide-angle eyepieces (60-65 degrees).
 There is also a color distortion – binoculars “warm” the image.
 However, this would result in a corresponding increase in price.
 Is the price justified?
 I found out the price after testing.
-At first it seemed to me overpriced, but a direct comparison with the Nikon Sporter EX 8×42 binoculars that seemed to me quite good showed the imperfection of a particular Nikon model, as well as Pentax’s unconditional victory in brightness, image quality, color reproduction and anti-glare protection.
+At first it seemed to me overpriced, but a direct comparison with the Nikon Sporter EX 8×42 binoculars that seemed to me quite good showed the imperfection of a particular Nikon model, as well as Pentax’s unconditional victory in brightness, image quality and anti-glare protection.
 To make a four-lens apochromat with first-class coating, a dielectric coating of prisms, aspherical eyepieces, a corrected field and elegant mechanics is worth a lot.
 In fact, this is not binoculars, but a high-quality continuation of the eyes.
-The standard to be followed.
 If someone can afford such binoculars, I can only be happy for him.
 I recommend!